-Just on that with tennis, I know I’m probably going off a little bit, there’s been a bit of controversy recently around the state of tennis; GB wise and people coming up, do you think it’s because it always had that stigma?
+Just on that with tennis, I know I’m probably going off a little bit, but there’s been a bit of controversy recently around the state of tennis, GB wise and people coming up.
+Do you think it’s because it always had that stigma?
 And we’ll get into that around kids getting involved in sport, but tennis always kind of carries that stigma of being a bit of an elitist sport.
-Do you agree, like you said, you had that view of I’m gonna have to pay to go?
+Do you agree, as you said, you had that view of I’m going to have to pay to go?

 Dean Horridge 6:05

 Yeah, exactly, and let’s not pretend it’s not.
-Tennis is an elitie sport still in this country, despite the hard work of the LTA, and hopefully the new CEO, Scott Lloyd really pushing that forward.
-You have to get to grassroot level, the talent is in grassroot level.
-I barely picked up a racket, in fact, I won my first tournament, purely for the fact there were six Wilson rackets on order for the winner.
-And I thought, I’ve got to have these, amazing, because I knew I could keep one and sell five.
-So I won the tournament, out of pure grit and determination, not out of talent.
-But it shows your desire of those children who potentially don’t get the opportunity in a sport like tennis.
-And it’s really our job, which is why I created Fit for Sport in the first place, to make sure that we do give the opportunity to all children.
+Tennis is an elite sport still in this country, despite the hard work of the LTA, and hopefully the new CEO, Scott Lloyd pushing that forward.
+You have to get to the grassroots level; the talent is at the grassroots level.
+I had barely picked up a racket when I won my first tournament, purely for the fact there were six Wilson rackets on order for the winner.
+And I thought I’ve got to have these, this is amazing.
+Because I knew I could keep one and sell five.
+So I won the tournament out of pure grit and determination, not out of talent.
+But it shows the desire of those children who potentially don’t get the opportunity in a sport like tennis.
+And it’s our job really, which is why I created Fit For Sport in the first place, to make sure that we do give the opportunity to all children.
 It’s a passion of mine to give back what I was given as a child, which was a chance in life.
 I made the most of it, which is why I’m here today in the position that I’m in.
 But there’s a lot of children out there that have huge talent, and just don’t get the opportunity through the barriers of finances, or the elite sports and stigmatism with someone coming from a council state.

 James Moore 7:13

-The last thing before we move onto Fit for Sport and the reasons for launching, but touching on school days obviously really competitive, really talented in sport.
-In terms of academia, how was that for you.
+The last thing before we move onto Fit For Sport and the reasons for launching, but touching on those school days, obviously really competitive, really talented in sport.
+In terms of academia, how was that for you?
 Did you enjoy school, and how was your experience?

 Dean Horridge 7:28

 I was untapped talent, I always say.
-Purely for one I was a little bit mischevious, and not always the best behaved, being the last of six.
-And then, I got spotted very late in school, my last year, that I had dyslexia.
-So you can only imagine my French teacher asking me to stand up and read some French out, and pronounce French words to a class, and barely understanding and reading English language.
-So I was always that middle of the table, I guess top third of results, but struggled purely because of dyslexia I have now.
+Purely for one, I was a little bit mischievous and not always the best behaved, being the last of six.
+And then I got spotted very late in school, in my last year, that I had dyslexia.
+So you can only imagine my French teacher asking me to stand up and read some French out and pronounce French words to a class when I could barely understand and read English.
+So I was always middle of the table, I guess the top third of results, but I struggled purely because of my dyslexia.
 Which never held me back, but has always got in my way, understanding the school curriculum.

 James Moore 8:11